01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You receive 10 Pumpkin 🎃. (🧩 Decode the crop symbol.)<br>
 You walk away, curious but cautious.
-You receive 50 Coins 🪙. (🌑 Step away from the glow.)
+You receive 50 Coins 🪙. (🌑 Step away from the glow.)<br>
+You receive 5 Iron ⛓️. (🚶 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img